 How Is k-Anonymity Implemented?

-Data owners and governors who implement k-anonymization effectively can be examples to others, helping to show how data can be anonymized in ways that actually help prevent re-identification of sensitive information.
+Data owners who implement k-anonymization effectively can be examples to others, helping to show how data can be anonymized in ways that actually help prevent re-identification of sensitive information.
 Here are three examples of how we successfully use k-anonymization techniques at Immuta to keep data safe, secure, and anonymous:

 Generalization is the practice of substituting a specific value for a more general one.
 For example, data sets that include zip codes may generalize specific zip codes into counties or municipalities (i.e. changing 01234 to 012XX).
 Ages may be generalized into an age bracket (i.e. grouping ‘Age: 35’ into ‘Age Group: 30-39’).